googlegenomics/utils-java/README.md

 Java helper classes that make Google Genomics integrations easier.

 This code will soon be deployed to Maven.
+Real readme coming soon.